Jarvis Looi

 Teaching

-Alongside research, Jarvis has extensive experience in university teaching.
-He has taught French at Universiti Putra Malaysia, Malaysia and currently teaches English at Université de Lorraine and Sciences Po, France.
-His teaching spans undergraduate and postgraduate levels, where he integrates corpus-based and quantitative approaches into his pedagogy.
+Alongside his research, Jarvis has extensive experience in university teaching across Europe and Asia.
+He has taught French language and linguistics at Universiti Putra Malaysia, and English for specific purposes at Université de Lorraine and Sciences Po Nancy.